ChurroC/churro-blog/README.md

 chaneg theme conetxt to have context in get

+Add millio.js after testing speed increase and maybe try the compiler too until the react one "comes out"

 ## Info

 Just for myself but useHasMounted for when you dont want one component server rendred but children server rendered like theme context.